Lebanon Township, New Jersey: Points of interest

 The New Hampton Historic District, including the New Hampton Pony Pratt Truss Bridge, are listed on the National Register of Historic Places.
 The Lebanon Township Museum, built c.
 1825, is a contributing property of the district.
 It includes a memorial to General Daniel Morgan, who was born here and served in the American Revolutionary War.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 89.89 mi of roadways, of which 75.20 mi were maintained by the municipality, 12.96 mi by Hunterdon County and 1.73 mi by the New Jersey Department of Transportation.

 Route 31 passes through the township, providing access to Interstate 78.

 Public transportation

-Local bus service is provided by NJ Transit on the 884 route, with train service on the Raritan Valley Line available at the High Bridge station.
+Local bus service was provided by NJ Transit on the 884 route, until it was discontinued in 2010.
+Train service on the Raritan Valley Line is available at the High Bridge station, located just outside of the township.

-The Hunterdon County LINK provide bus service on Routes 17 and 18, which operate between Milford and Clinton.
+The Hunterdon County LINK provides bus service on Route 15, which passes through the western part of the township along Route 31.